 The nth harmonic has frequency fn = v/λn = nv/2L = nf1.

 All waves in a string travel with the same speed, so these waves with different wavelengths have different frequencies as shown.
 The mode with the lowest frequency (f1) is called the fundamental.
 Note that the nth mode has frequency n times that of the fundamental.
 All of the modes (and the sounds they produce) are called the harmonics of the string.
 The frequencies f, 2f, 3f, 4f etc are called the harmonic series.
 This series will be familiar to most musicians, particularly to buglers and players of natural horns.
-If for example the fundamental is the note C3 or viola C (a nominal frequency of 131 Hz: see this link for a table), then the harmonics would have the pitches shown in the next figure.
+For example, consider the fundamental of the note C3 (or viola C, or the C below middle C, having a nominal frequency of 131 Hz: see this link for a table).
+C3 has harmonics with the pitches shown in the next figure.
 These pitches have been approximated to the nearest quarter tone.
-The octaves are exactly octaves, but all other intervals are slightly different from the intervals in the equal tempered scale.
+The octaves are exactly octaves, but all other intervals are at least slightly different from the intervals in the equal tempered scale.

 | The figure shows the musical notation for the first

-twelve harmonics on a C string.
+twelve harmonics on a C3 string.
 When you play the sound file, listen

 carefully to the pitch.
 The seventh and eleventh harmonics fall